jhakonen/wot-teamspeak-mod/README.md

 Version 0.1.2, 15.9.2014:
 - Fixed battle failing to start if TS client wasn't running.
 - Fixed WOT hanging a second every time the mod tried to (re)connect to TS.
+- Fixed speak indicators not working on first run (with the mod) in garage before joining a battle.
 - Improved CameraNode.pyc so that it is more compatible with other mods.
 - Reduced amount of logging spam in python.log.